-To fulfil NIB's mandate, all projects financed by the Bank should strengthen competitiveness and/or enhance the environment, the two pillars of NIB's mandate.
+In compliance with NIB's mission, all projects financed by the Bank should improve competitiveness and/or the environment, the two pillars of NIB's mission.
 Furthermore, outside the membership area, projects financed by NIB should be of mutual interest to the country of the borrower and the member countries.

 NIB finances projects that raise the efficiency of products and services offered by the Bank's customers.
 Hence, the first question when evaluating any potential project is to what extent the project contributes to improving efficiency or productivity.